Victor McCrary: Career

-In October 2016 McCary was appointed to the National Science Board.
+In October 2016 McCary was appointed to the National Science Board (NSB).
 He was made vice chair in July 2020.
+In August 2025, McCrary was named chair.
+McCrary was removed from the NSB in April 2026 by the Trump administration along with all other members.

 Personal life

 McCrary is Catholic, a long-time member of the Knights of Columbus, and parishioner at Saint John the Evangelist in Columbia, Maryland.